Menu

 Since the nature of in-store staff has long been a part-time, hourly, and often seasonal, it is already susceptible to high turnover.
 Correctly compensating staff will not only retain them for longer, but perhaps change the traditional configuration of sales staff for a more long-term, specialized profession.

-Emma Giner said, “The newer someone is, the less loyal, productive, and motivated they are.
+Emma Giner shared, “The newer someone is, the less loyal, productive, and motivated they are.
 We measure sales and other data, but what about the ROI in people?
 By comparing sales and people data, you can see the positive impact they have.”

 In physical locations, experience per square meter is replacing those of sales.
 As previously mentioned, today’s new “supersellers” will be expected to do much more than stand behind a cash register.
 For true brand ambassadors, these “internal customers” must feel both identified with the vision of the brand and adequately but also evaluated and compensated appropriately.